 For example, for one student loan refinancing provider, we achieved over 13.3 million unique brand impressions while driving more than 5,800 audience engagements through 470+ content placements.
 For a Greek yogurt brand, we similarly pitched influencers to generate 29 million unique brand impressions through 1,600 content placements.

 Content production is effective for both SEO and public relations.
-But content amplification translates all that content into real marketing ROI for your brand.
+But, content amplification translates into real ROI on marketing for your brand.

 Public relations is more than link building

-Sometimes, PR and link building are used interchangeably, but they’re fundamentally different.
+Sometimes, PR and off-page SEO are used interchangeably, but they’re fundamentally different.
 PR is strategically concerned with building relationships over the long term, developing a rapport with reporters, publications, and bloggers.
 Then they’ll leverage these connections any time something comes down the pipeline that their audience would care about.
 Link building, on the other hand, is more concerned with acquiring links from new sources.

 SEO campaigns can provide the force, momentum, and access to new opportunities.
 While the PR team has put in the massive amount of time required to cultivate relationships with influential people and publications.
 It’s these relationships that will lead to the most organic links.
 A story from a single influential publication can lead to hundreds or thousands of shares, responses and opinions from other publications.
-PR is much more concerned with the who than the how many, which ultimately has positive implications in the how many category anyway.
+PR is much more concerned with the who than the how many.

 The real secret to helping your SEO and public relations teams collaborate and perform their best work?
 Education!
 For both teams, mutual respect and understanding will increase as each team learns more about what the other one does.

 Where are the overlaps and key differences?
 Where can each team reinforce and help the other?
 In addition, it will lead to the development of new ideas and strategies as two different approaches converge.

 At the end of the day, it’s not about having a PR team or an SEO team.
 It’s about having both and achieving compound returns as a result!